monome/docs/docs/modular/ansible/index.md

 Last, but not least you can edit your patterns live while the *meta-pattern* is running.
 This can be slightly off putting with quickly changing patterns, but is a great way to live edit your patterns within the context of a larger sequence.

+n-So has created a very informative [video](https://www.youtube.com/watch?v=ZWBXLsbxWlw) that covers all of this in a mere 6 minutes.

 ### Time

 Hold `Key 1` to change the timing.